Topics or concepts included in this exam are:

 - Read each question carefully and choose the best answer.

-- Answers & Rationale are given below.
-Be sure to read them!
+- Answers and rationales (if any) are given below.
+Be sure to read them.

 1. 60 year old post CVA patient is taking TPA for his disease, the nurse understands that this is an example of what level of prevention?